johnlui/SwiftNotice/README.md

 SwiftNotice
 --
-SwiftNotice is a GUI library for displaying various popups and notifications written in pure Swift.
+SwiftNotice is a GUI library for displaying various popups and notifications written in pure Swift, fits any scrollview.

 ##Features